Ten things you should know about your uterus. OK, some of them might not be essential knowledge, but they are funny.

 8. Not all women have one

 Not all women have a uterus.
 Approximately 1 in every 4,500 to 5,000 female babies is born with the Mayer Rokitansky Küster Hauer Syndrome (MRKH), a congenital disorder that affects the female reproductive tract.
 These girls don’t have a uterus (or a vagina) and won’t get any periods.
 The condition is mostly only diagnosed when girls are between 15 and 18 years old and their menstruation still hasn’t started.
+There are more genetic conditions that can result in you not having a uterus, for example androgen insensitivity syndrome (AIS).
+People with a specific form of AIS have the appearance of a woman, but have no ovaries and no uterus.

 9. Some women have two